Category Archives: Conscious Mindset

 • Fertility problems – erectile dysfunction and disrupted ovulation and menstrual cycles

 Even though adrenal fatigue is very common in these days of stressful living many doctors don’t pick it up easily.
-It is one of those things that is often just not diagnosed because doctors are only taught to recognize excess, not inadequate levels of cortisol in their training.
+It is one of those things that is often just not diagnosed.

-If you really want to turn around Adrenal Fatigue then you really do have to reduce the stressors in your life, and first up you need to recognize and acknowledge what the stressors actually are.
-This might mean changing your job or aspects of it, organizing some child care, changing your diet, your activity, your sleep behaviour, recreation, or the people you mix with.
+If you really want to turn around Adrenal Fatigue then you really do have to reduce the stressors in your life.
+First up you need to recognize and acknowledge what the stressors actually are.
+This might mean changing your job or aspects of it, organizing some childcare, changing your diet, your activity, your sleep behaviour, recreation, or the people you mix with.
 It is also vital to address the associated emotional or psychological issues.
 Sometimes changing your outlook can make a big difference.

-But even introducing certain stress reducing measures would help.
+But even introducing any stress reducing measures would help.
 You could try these:

 • Minimize stress – this almost goes without saying